App version: 0.1.0

 • Interest rates fluctuate: The APY that a high-yield savings account offers when you sign up can change at any time.
 These rates are variable and often go up or down in accordance with the Federal Reserve changing its benchmark interest rate.

 • More requirements: High-yield savings accounts may have stricter requirements than traditional savings accounts.
-Some high-interest savings may require a relatively large deposit to open an account.
-They may also require you keep a minimum balance or risk incurring fees or losing the higher rate.
+Some high-interest savings accounts may require a relatively large deposit to open an account.
+They may also require you to keep a minimum balance or risk incurring fees or losing the higher rate.

 6 Things to Look for in a High-Yield Savings Account